The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 For sparsely sampled observations along the absolute path, generalized closure phases can provide contextual information on absolute phase singularities \cite{dezan15,zwieback24}.
 The simplest case is the closure phase \cite{dezan15}

 formed from three acquisitions at three positions along the absolute path, $s_0 \leq s' \leq s_1$.
 It depends on coherences formed from different primary acquisitions at $s_0$ and $s'$ (the second argument of $\gamma$), in contrast to the absolute phase $\phia(s_1; s_0)$ with primary $s_0$.
 This added complexity makes it difficult to constrain absolute phase reconstruction.
-However, large closure phase magnitudes indicate non-point-target behavior, occurring in scattering scenarios with dynamic vegetation or variable displacements \cite{dezan15,zwieback16}.
+However, large closure phase magnitudes indicate a loss of correspondence between phase and range difference, as occurs for non-point-targets such as permafrost landforms with nonuniform displacement (Fig. \ref{fig:threesurfts}) or vegetation \cite{dezan15,zwieback16,ansari21}.
 The insensitivity of closure phases to atmospheric phase screens makes them amenable to operational observational analyses.